← Return to Database

 SURKOV TRANSPORT

-"Welcome to Surkov Transportations, LLC—a completely legitimate* cargo and transport company operating out of a hidden warehouse."
+"Welcome to Surkov Transport.
+We are a completely legitimate* cargo transport company based in a hidden warehouse."

 (*Legitimacy not guaranteed.
-We are currently wanted by the CIA, FBI, and several angry governments).
+Currently wanted by the CIA, FBI, FSB, and multiple furious government agencies).

 "...Roger.
 Rockets."